 As founder and CEO of a small- or mid-sized company, you likely handle most of your operations in-house.
 Administrative tasks, answering the phone, and scheduling fall to you and your team.

-Yet as your business grows and becomes more intense, outsourcing specific tasks to specialized experts is a smart idea.
+Yet as your business grows and becomes more intense, outsourcing for small business specific tasks to specialized experts is a smart idea.
 You will lose some day-to-day control over these tasks.
 However, you will regain more control over the crucial parts of your business.
 You’ll also reclaim time and resources; you can rest assured that your job will be handled well.

 For example, you might already outsource payroll.
 Why not venture a step further?
 Try outsourcing your answering services, scheduling, data entry, and other tasks.
 Here are 5 important reasons why it’s time for your company to reap the benefits of outsourcing.